onespacemedia/cms/docs/walkthrough.md

-We want to be able to have multiple types of news feed.
-For example, we might want to have a page of articles called "News" (what your cat did today) vs "Blog" (insights on cat behaviour).
-Because we have access to the current page and its content object in our request, we can filter only the news articles which have this ForeignKey set to the currently active page - alternatively put, that "belong" to it.
-We will show you

 ImageRefField is a ForeignKey to `media.File`, but it uses a raw ID widget by default, and is constrained to only select files that appear to be images (just a regex on the filename).
 You also have FileRefField that doesn't do the "looks like an image" filtering, but does use the